mozack/abra2/README.md

 java -Xmx4G -jar $JAR --in input.bam --kmer 43,53,63,73,83 --out output.bam --ref hg19.fasta --targets targets.bed --threads 8 --working abra_temp_dir > abra.log 2>&1
 ```

 The above command allocates 4GB for the java heap.
 ABRA includes native code that runs outside of the JVM.
-We have found that for typical exome processing using 8 threads, 16GB is more than sufficient.
+We have found that for typical exome processing using 8 threads, 16GB total is more than sufficient.

 ### Parameters